Rio (Duran Duran album): American remix

 Rio's success in the UK, Australia and Japan initially went unmatched in the US.
 The first American release through Capitol-subsidiary Harvest Records debuted at number 164 on Billboard's Top LPs & Tape chart before stalling at number 122.
 Capitol executives attributed geography, size and what they viewed as zero hit singles to the low performance.
 One executive even claimed that radio was the only way to achieve success in the country.

 With dwindling fortunes, Capitol promised more promotion if Duran Duran remixed Rio to better align with American radio.
 With staff producer David Kershenbaum, the band remixed four songs: Rio's "Hold Back the Rain", "My Own Way", "Hungry Like the Wolf" and Duran Duran's "Girls on Film".
 According to Davis, Kershenbaum's goal was to "make Duran Duran sound like Van Halen on an American pickup truck radio".
-Andy states in his memoir that the new mix gave the album "a smoother, cleaner sound" for US audiences, who were used to more polished feel than what was developed in the UK.
-John was unhappy with the remix, believing it represented the death of the band's original vision: "That was the end of Duran Duran, our original idea—an underground club band."
+Andy Taylor states in his memoir that the new mix gave the album "a smoother, cleaner sound" for US audiences, who were used to more polished feel than what was developed in the UK.
+John Taylor was unhappy with the remix, believing it represented the death of the band's original vision: "That was the end of Duran Duran, our original idea—an underground club band."
 Due to a lack of notice and a financial falling out with Paul Berrow, Thurston parted ways with the band, making Rio his final work with the group.

 Capitol collected the remixes and released them as an EP in late September 1982 called Carnival.
 Packaged with band photos and liner notes, Carnival earned Duran Duran radio play throughout the US, hitting number 98 on Billboard's Hot 100 chart in early October.
 Following the successful remixes, Capitol rebranded Duran Duran as a dance band and commissioned Kershenbaum to remix the entire first side of the Rio album.
-In November, Capitol issued the remixed Rio and "Hungry Like the Wolf" single in the US, the latter charting at number three by Christmas.
+In November, Capitol issued the remixed Rio and "Hungry Like the Wolf" single in the US (the latter entering the Hot 100 chart on the week of Christmas in 1982, eventually peaking at number 3 by late March 1983).
 With the music videos garnering heavy airplay on MTV and nationwide chart success, marketing executives pushed radio DJs to refer to Duran Duran as "the Fab Five".
 The remixed Rio charted at number six on the Billboard Top LPs & Tape chart in March 1983 and spent 129 weeks on the chart.